markfinger/python-js-host/README.md

   manager will not stop the host until both processes have exited.
 - Managed hosts can persist after their config file has changed.

-  To force a restart, call the `restart` method of a `JSHost` instance.
+  To force a restart, call the `restart` method of a managed `JSHost` instance.
 For example
   ```python
   from js_host.host import host
   host.restart()